HFaeiro/ThemeEngine/README.md

 Theme::Initialize(HINSTANCE, HBRUSH);

 there is a function called Theme::CWindow. this takes almost the same params as CreateWindow and must be used to create a Theme::Button or Theme::edit window.
+The first two params are new to createWindow and they are to integrate a font with the button. the first param is a RECT and are the first 4 parameters of the CreateFont WINDOWS function. the second is just a wchar_t of the font name to be used.

 ex:

 for a button: